-35 The Company has not granted any share subscription or purchase options or share purchase warrants to corporate officers.
-36 It should be noted that the general meeting of 11 June 2021, pursuant to its thirtieth resolution, approved the division of the nominal value of an ordinary share and, consequently, noted that the securities giving access to the share capital in force within the Company will henceforth give the right to the number of shares to which they previously gave right multiplied by five (5) as a result of the division of the of the nominal value of the shares by five (5).
+34 It should be noted that the general meeting of 11 June 2021, pursuant to its thirtieth resolution, approved the division of the nominal value of an ordinary share and, consequently, noted that the securities giving access to the share capital in force within the Company will henceforth give the right to the number of shares to which they previously gave right multiplied by five (5) as a result of the division of the of the nominal value of the shares by five (5).
 The exercise price was therefore divided by five (5).